mintojoseph/scripts/README.md

 scripts
 =======

-contribution.sh - Script to see the major contributors in rpm based distriutions (Package Maintainers, Developers).\n simpleinterrupt.py - Timer which would interrupt you after specified number of seconds.
+contribution.sh - Script to see the major contributors in rpm based distriutions (Package Maintainers, Developers).<p>
+simpleinterrupt.py - Timer which would interrupt you after specified number of seconds.